xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 Once the root certificate is created.
 Many devices certificates can be created.
 One certificate is created for the telegraf collector.

 1. First, the private key for the Telegraf certificate must be created.
-A passphrase is requested for encrypting the key
     <div class="highlighter-rouge">
     <pre class="highlight">
     <code>
-    cisco@server1:/home/cisco# <span style="background-color:yellow">openssl genrsa -aes256 -out telegraf.lab.key 2048</span>
+    cisco@server1:/home/cisco# <span style="background-color:yellow">openssl genrsa -out telegraf.lab.key 2048</span>
     Generating RSA private key, 2048 bit long modulus (2 primes) ............................................................................................................................+++++
     ...............+++++
     e is 65537 (0x010001)
-    Enter pass phrase for telegraf.lab.key:
-    Verifying - Enter pass phrase for telegraf.lab.key: cisco@server1:/home/cisco#
+    cisco@server1:/home/cisco#
     </code>
     </pre>
     </div>

 2. A certificate signing request (CSR) needs to be created with the private key in order to request the certificate to the CA. A configuration file is used to generate the CSR.
-In the example below, IP addresses are defined as SAN (Subject Alternative Name)
+In the example below, IP addresses are defined as SAN (Subject Alternative Name).
+If SAN are used, the Common Name (CN) field is ignored, therefore the FQDN must also appear in the SAN entries.
     <div class="highlighter-rouge">
     <pre class="highlight">
     <code>